emgoto/streak-test/README.md

 ## Pushing your changes

 Make sure to run `npm run build` before pushing changes.
-This will use the settings in `webpack.config.js` and put your js files into the `public/js` folder.
+This will use the settings in `webpack.config.js` and put your js files into the `docs/js` folder.

+We use docs instead of public as this is a limitation of the way Github Pages works.